What-Is-Local_Banner_1.jpg

 Environmental

-Although environmental benefits are relatively clear, they are a lot harder to pinpoint.
+Although environmental benefits are relatively clear, they are much harder to pinpoint.
 The environmental impact or benefits depend on how the local food system is defined.
 There are certain indicators related to environmental benefits.
-A geographically defined ‘local’ system can reduce GHGs related to transport distances, and if the system is seasonal it can reduce GHG emissions associated with storage.
+A geographically defined ‘local’ system can reduce GHGs related to transport distances, and if the system is seasonal, it can reduce GHG emissions associated with storage.
 If the food production within the system is based on sustainable practices, benefits can also include reduced pesticide use, reduced soil degradation, reduced water use and many more.
 4

 The biggest issue with identifying the environmental benefits and comparing ‘local’ food systems to ‘non-local’ is that the products are rarely followed from farm to fork.
 Lifecycle analyses are often stopped at the point of retail.
-Therefore, comparisons are hard and interpreting the results is not always correct.
+Therefore, comparisons are hard and interpreting the results is not always easy.
 4

 Most viewed